 Celtics beat Cavs 96-83 in Game 5, lead East finals 3-2

+BOSTON (AP) LeBron James is tired.
+The young Boston Celtics seem to be getting stronger.

-BOSTON (AP) Rookie Jayson Tatum scored 24 points and Al Horford had 15 points and 12 rebounds to help the Boston Celtics beat the Cleveland Cavaliers 96-83 on Wednesday night and take a 3-2 lead in the best-of-seven Eastern Conference finals.
+Rookie Jayson Tatum scored 24 points – his ninth 20-point game of the postseason – and Boston beat Cleveland 96-83 on Wednesday night to take a 3-2 lead in the best-of-seven Eastern Conference finals.

-The Celtics remained perfect in Boston this postseason with their 10th straight victory at home and moved within one win of their first trip to the NBA Finals since 2010.
+The Celtics held James to two fourth-quarter points, earning their 10th straight victory in Boston to remain perfect at home this postseason and move within one win of their first trip to the NBA Finals since 2010.

+”I just enjoy playing in the big moments, in the big games.
+That’s when I have the most fun,” said Tatum, who needs one more 20-point game to tie Kareem Abdul-Jabbar’s rookie record of 10 in a postseason.

+”I can’t say it enough: We’re one win away from being in the finals,” Tatum said. ”The playoffs bring the best out of people.”

 Game 6 is in Cleveland on Friday night, with the decisive seventh game back in Boston on Sunday if necessary.
 The home team has won every game so far in the series, and none has been closer than nine points.

-”To do what we want to do we still have to beat this team one more time,” Celtics coach Brad Stevens said. ”And it’s hard to do in the NBA.”
+Al Horford had 15 points and 12 rebounds, and 21-year-old Jaylen Brown had 17 points for Boston.
+Tatum added seven rebounds, four assists and four steals one day after finishing a single vote shy of a unanimous selection to the NBA’s All-Rookie team.

+”The sky’s the limit” for Tatum , Brown said. ”He’s going to continue to get better.
+He’s my workout partner.
+I expect it in myself and I expect it in him.”

-LeBron James had 26 points and 10 rebounds and Kevin Love scored 14 for the Cavaliers, who are trying to reach the finals for the fourth consecutive season.
+Kevin Love scored 14 points for the Cavaliers, who are trying to reach the finals for the fourth consecutive season.
 James has played to the end in seven straight seasons.

+To extend that streak, he’ll need to win two in a row.

 The Celtics opened a double-digit lead in the first quarter and nursed it the rest of the way, holding on through a four-minute scoring drought that saw Cleveland score nine straight points to cut the deficit to 83-71.
 But Terry Rozier hit Horford with an alley-oop to snap the skid, and that was as close as the Cavs would get.

-James seemed to tire in the fourth, scoring just two points on four shots.
-He finished 1-for-6 from 3-point range in the game; the Cavaliers made just 9 of 34 attempts from beyond the arc and shot just 42 percent overall.
+James had one basket on four shots in the fourth quarter, and afterward conceded that he was worn down.
+He finished 1 for 6 from 3-point range in the game; the Cavaliers made just 9 of 34 attempts from beyond the arc and shot just 42 percent overall.

-”He did look a little tired to me,” Lue said. ”No concerns.
-You’ve got to be ready to play now.”

-Jaylen Brown scored 17, and Marcus Morris and Marcus Smart each scored 13 as reserves.
-Tatum added seven rebounds, four assists and four steals one day after finishing one vote shy of a unanimous selection to the NBA’s All-Rookie team.
+”I had my moments, but I think everybody at this point is tired, worn down whatever the case may be,” he said. ”I was still trying to make plays, put our team in position to win.”

 Boston went on a 15-3 run in the first quarter to turn a three-point deficit into a nine-point lead.
 The Celtics scored nine in a row at the end of the first quarter and into the second to take a 36-19 lead, their biggest of the game.